If you've finally built up some equity and are not sure whether you can afford an investment property, read on to calculate your costs.

 - Why do I want to buy an investment property?

-- How will this fit into my longer-term financial strategy?
+- How will this fit into my long-term financial strategy?

 - Do I want to renovate to add value or do I want a property that I can bring tenants to immediately?